JamesPWagner/JamesPWagner.github.io/IrisLi_resume.md

 * Self-motivated learner, quick to embrace new concepts and technologies

 ## Experience
-**VMware Inc**, October 2016 – October 2017, eLearning Course Developer (contract)

-Developed an extensive library of technical and nontechnical eLearning courses for employees, partners, support, and customers focusing on the VMware cloud and automation platform.

-**Completed Projects**

-* VMware Integrated OpenStack Fundamentals
+**VMware Inc, Palo Alto, CA	2016 – 2018	Senior Curriculum Developer**

+* Designed and developed technical selling eLearning courses to enable SEs and partners to whiteboard, demo, technically show value, and handle objections.
+* Led the effort from forming the idea to implementing the first paid elearning course
+* Created technical selling development guidelines for the elearning course developers

+**Projects**

 * VMware Operations and Automation Management for Technical Sales
-* VMware Hyper Converged Infrastructure
+* VMware vSAN Fundamentals
-* Video: What is Solution Selling?
-* Spotlight Presentation (live webcast): Transforming Security
-* Various new product eLearning courses for technical sales and partners

 **ForgeRock**, March – May 2016, Curriculum Developer (contract)